 One form of derivative product is a futures contract.
 In a futures contract, each contract has a specific expiration date and a predetermined price.
 Additionally, there are also perpetual contracts or perpetual futures.
 Perpetual futures is a derivative asset that tracks the price of its underlying cryptocurrency without an expiration date.
 This means traders can hold their positions indefinitely.
 Through perpetual futures, traders can gain exposure to the price movements of their assets without having to own them.

-You can trade perpetual futures through centralized exchanges (CEX) like Pintu or decentralized exchanges (DEX) like dYdX.
+You can trade perpetual futures on centralized exchanges (CEX), such as those offered on Pintu or decentralized exchanges (DEX) like dYdX.

 Learn more about how decentralized perpetual trading works in the following article.